datatrigger/datatrigger/content/post/full_stack_data_engineering.md

     results.value = await response.json();
 ```

-But the rest of the application is loaded before the completion of the above HTTP request (the Vite and Vue.js logo can be seen while waiting for the chart to appear).
+But the rest of the application is loaded before the completion of the above HTTP request (the Vite and Vue.js logos can be seen while waiting for the chart to appear).
 This is done with Vue's *Suspense* feature:

 ```html
   <Suspense>